Skip to content

-The social work practicum was developed in close collaboration between Williams and her colleagues at the School of Social Work: Stan De Mello, Morna McEachern and Dean Michael Spencer.
-In 2020, the first Tribal Court Practicum commenced and a team of two MSW students and four law students began collaborating on casework.
+The Tulalip Tribal Court Practicum was developed in close collaboration between Williams and her colleagues at the School of Social Work: Stan De Mello, Morna McEachern and Dean Michael Spencer.
+In 2020, the first team of two MSW students and four law students began collaborating on casework.

-The field work consists of a one-year practicum where MSW students work on cases and research, take a law class during fall, winter and spring quarters, and drive to the Tulalip Reservation for court every other week.
+The field work consists of a one-year practicum where master of social work (MSW) students work on cases and research alternatives to incarceration, take a law class during fall, winter and spring quarters, and drive to the Tulalip Reservation for court every other week.
 The practicum also requires all students to pass the Tulalip tribal bar exam.
-This knowledge of tribal law allows social work students to advocate for defendants in the courtroom under legal supervision.
+This knowledge of tribal law allows social work students to support the legal team in the courtroom under supervision.

-Jennifer Stoneking, a first-year MSW student, began the Tulalip Tribal Court practicum in the fall of 2023.
+Jennifer Stoneking, then a first-year MSW student, began the Tulalip Tribal Court practicum in the fall of 2023.
 She was delighted to find a collaborative team dynamic with fellow social work and law students.

 “The law students wanted to hear my perspective,” says Stoneking.
 “When we were studying for the tribal bar exam, a law student and I would both read the same line in a completely different way.
 Our attention would go to completely different places, so I think having a diversity of lenses on a team is very helpful to our clients.”